 The connection between preamplifier and power amplifier is critical, for it is at this junction where most essential musical details are easily lost.
 Nothing in the design of a power amplifier is more important than its input stage when preserving music’s finest nuances.
 In the M700 a unique topology called the Analog Cell has been employed to preserve the rich details found in music.

 The Analog Cell is a zero feedback, balanced, Class A, MOSFET input stage.
-The design closely mirrors the sonic characteristics of a vacuum tube and allows Myer the freedom to voice the amplifier as he sees fit.
-Long hours of listening and tuning sessions in Music Room One, shared by PS Audio founder Paul McGowan and Darren Myer, resulted in a sonic signature that honors the music and never draws attention to itself.
+The design closely mirrors the sonic characteristics of a vacuum tube and allows Myers the freedom to voice the amplifier as he sees fit.
+Long hours of listening and tuning sessions in Music Room One, shared by PS Audio founder Paul McGowan and Darren Myers, resulted in a sonic signature that honors the music and never draws attention to itself.

 The listening experience with the M700 starts feet tapping and smiles breaking out.
 The M700 presents music without a hint of glare.
 Listeners are constantly surprised at the width and depth of the M700’s soundstage; its preservation of the smallest details in reverb, room acoustics, musical overtones; its commanding presence without intrusion; it’s delicate handling of subtle shadings; its authority as it grabs hold of the loudspeaker and breezes through even the most complex musical passages.